indra-ehep/KinFit_Skim/CBA_Skim/README.md

     KinFit --> c-tagging
 ```

-Several methods of SkimAna and associated classes are called to perform the seletion cuts.
+Several methods of SkimAna and associated classes are called to perform the seletion cuts and application of corresponding SFs for MC sample.
 The functionality of some of the important methods are mentioned below that are called in order.

-1. **JECvariation::applyJEC()** : The up/down type JEC corrections are applied for JEC systematics.
+1. **JEC** : The up/down type JEC corrections are applied for JEC systematics via JECvariation::applyJEC().

 2. **Trigger cuts** : This is applied by EventPick::process_event() via,
    - HLT trigger criteria